Pain Management

 Activity

-- NO weight bearing unless told otherwise.
-Use knee scooter for mobilization.
+- NO weight bearing.
+Use knee scooter or wheelchair for mobilization.

 Showering/Bathing Instructions